redivis/redivis-python/README.md

 ```

 ## Authentication
+> If you are using this library within a Redivis notebook, you'll automatically be authenticated; you can ignore this section.

 In order to authenticate with your Redivis account, you must first [generate an API Token](https://apidocs.redivis.com/authorization).

 This API token must then be set as the `REDIVIS_API_TOKEN` environment variable before running your script.
 You can set the variable for your current session by running the following in your terminal: